JRamirez-F/FAST_CLAHE/README.md

   * Differences are mostly minor (pixel-wise ±1 in 32-bit subtraction).
 * Current scripts support **8-bit and RGB images**.
 * 16-bit images are not fully supported; conversion to 8-bit is possible.
+* Detailed description of the script in this [post](https://forum.image.sc/t/fiji-clahe-10x-faster-for-stacks-image-sequences/117529/8?u=j_ramirez)

 ---